-Having determined the level of preservative treatment required, consider the size of joists that you need.
-This should correlate to a number of factors including the weight bearing that is required and whether the deck joists will sit directly on the ground or be raised.
+Having ensured the preservative treatment of your joists is Use Class 4, consider the size of joists that you need.
+Take into account the weight bearing that is required and whether the deck joists will sit directly on the ground or be raised.
 If you are using professional help, your installer will be able to specify the size of deck joists that you require.
 Alternatively, many of our TDCA approved suppliers will be able to offer you guidance on sight of your decking plan, helping you to specify the optimum timber for your project.

 If you have any specific queries about deck joists, please do get in touch with the TDCA and we will be happy to help you.